Symmetry in quantum mechanics

 Symmetries in quantum mechanics describe features of spacetime and particles which are unchanged under some transformation, in the context of quantum mechanics, relativistic quantum mechanics and quantum field theory, and with applications in the mathematical formulation of the standard model and condensed matter physics.
 In general, symmetry in physics, invariance, and conservation laws, are fundamentally important constraints for formulating physical theories and models.
 In practice, they are powerful methods for solving problems and predicting what can happen.
 While conservation laws do not always give the answer to the problem directly, they form the correct constraints and the first steps to solving a multitude of problems.
+In application, understanding symmetries can also provide insights on the eigenstates that can be expected.
+For example, the existence of degenerate states can be inferred by the presence of non-commuting symmetry operators or that the non-degenerate states are also eigenvectors of symmetry operators.

 This article outlines the connection between the classical form of continuous symmetries as well as their quantum operators, and relates them to the Lie groups, and relativistic transformations in the Lorentz group and Poincaré group.

 Notation

 The notational conventions used in this article are as follows.
 Boldface indicates vectors, four vectors, matrices, and vectorial operators, while quantum states use bra–ket notation.
 Wide hats are for operators, narrow hats are for unit vectors (including their components in tensor index notation).
 The summation convention on the repeated tensor indices is used, unless stated otherwise.
 The Minkowski metric signature is (+−−−).